 A flow chart of the run is rendered, showing the input data and file outputs.
 Note that the elements of the flowchart are clickable links.

 - Switch tabs above the graph for the Graph Details and Text View of the run.

-- Return to the Assay Dashboard by clicking the tab at the top of the page.
+- Return to the main folder by clicking the Folder Name link near the top of the page.

 - You can reach the runs page by clicking the name of your assay in the Assay List.